archiewald/blog/_posts/2018-07-31-starting-angular-project.md

 Here you can have a look on the script in my project: [scripts/deploy.ts](https://github.com/archiewald/angular-s3/blob/master/scripts/deploy.ts)

 I am aware that it can be few lines written as a bash script with usage of `aws-cli`.
-You might takie it into consideration and decide by yourself ;)
+You might take it into consideration and decide by yourself ;)

 ## Set up Editor Config and Prettier

 To get the best developer experience I like to configure [Prettier](https://prettier.io/) in my project.
 It is an opinionated code formatter - meaning you cannot configure everything, though there are some options available.
 Prettier will make sure all the code in the project is formatted in consistent way.
 Thanks to available plugins you can tell your IDE to format your code each time it is saved.
 I love it since it automates my work and let me focus on programming itself.

-It works well together with [Editor Config](https://editorconfig.org/), which tells the editor what are the intendation rules so they are set it the moment the file is created.
+It works well together with [Editor Config](https://editorconfig.org/), which tells the editor what are the indentation rules so they are set it the moment the file is created.

 ## Set up tslint